 With the ‘Speur en Lekkernijen Wandeling’ you get a walking route with information about the city and its history and you get coupons for food and drinks at 4 restaurants.
 You do the tour yourself with your own company.
 As it’s not part of a group or scheduled times, you can just go whenever you want!
 Wether you’re by yourself, with your partner, a friend or a small group; you can just buy the amount of vouchers that you need.

-The best thing to do is to buy the booklet with the vouchers at the Kring Vrienden desk at the Molenstraat, as that’s also the starting point of the tour.
+You can buy the booklet with the vouchers at the Kring Vrienden desk at Parade 12 or Sint-Janssingel 25.
+You’ll walk to the Molenstraat, as that’s the starting point of the tour.

 I advise you to have a light breakfast so that you can start they day with redeeming your first coupon; the one for coffee and a pastry at Grand Cafe Carras, very close to the starting point of the tour.
 Of course you can go for the traditional chocolate and whipped cream pastry that’s originally from Den Bosch: the Chocolade bol (or Bosche bol).
 But as it was a really warm day when we did the tour, we went for cheesecake.

 In the booklet is a description of your route, as well as interesting information and questions about the city.
 If you’re with a group you can turn it into a competition and see who has the most correct answers!

 I thought it as great to see new parts of the city and to learn more about it.
 Den Bosch is a beautiful city and pleasant to walk around in.
 I actually saw things that I had never seen before, even though I walked passed it a dozen times.

 So this walking tour is perfect if it’s your first time exploring the city, but also great if you’ve visited the city many times before.